esbgkannan/GT-CNN/README.md

 ## Step3: Preprocessing
-- Notebook: Preprocessing_pipline.ipynb
+- Notebook: 1-Preprocessing.ipynb
 - This notebook is mainly for 1.
 Domain and sequence lenghth based filtering, in our work, based on statistical analyasis, we select 798 as our cuttung threhold and padding length 2.
-Sequence paddings, this is mainly for CNN model to process 3.
-Data balancing, by augmenting underrepresented families with random mutation, each families are balanced to around 2k samples.
+Sequence paddings, this is mainly for CNN model to process.

+## Step4: CNN-Attention model training
+- Notebook: 2-CNNAttention.ipynb
+- This notebook is for training the cnn attention model using outputs generated from preprocessing steps, all the pretrained model and dataset is avaliable, please email to zz42551@uga.edu for request.

 ## Step4: Generate all GT level Reconstruction Error
-- Notebook: RE_generator.ipynb
+- Notebook: 5-RE_generator.ipynb
 - Pretrained: ./PretrainedModels/Autoencoder_gtAll.pickle
 - Better with GPU.

 ## Step5: Generate GT cluster level Weighted Overlap Score
-- Notebook: RE_generator_sub.ipynb
+- Notebook: 5-RE_generator.ipynb
 - Pretrained: ./PretrainedModels/Autoencoder_gt--.pickle
 - Better with GPU.

 ## Step6: Analysis and fold prediction using the above results
-- Notebook: RE_analysis.ipynb
+- Notebook: 6-RE_analysis.ipynb

 ## Step7: Sequence, Sec. str Alignment (CAM for seq used in training if needed)
 - Notebook: CAM_analysis.ipynb